 The essence of manpower development is to promote sectoral growth and macro national development and thus the development of the entire society.
 A welldeveloped manpower is also sure to promote industrial harmony, as it will foster the understanding of the tenets of industrial relations.
-Manpower development must be fostered to keep pace and other with industrial developments in the economy.
-In fact manpower (industrial) sectoral deliberately development must be embarked upon and also be made to match sectoral need.
-The sectoral/industrial manpower development inhibits national/societal development and thus a barrier to the current crusade to woo foreign investors to Nigeria, to take over our economy, which again in a way amounts to begging our former colonial over lords to come back and recolonise Nigeria and Africa because we do not have the requisite sectoral manpower.
+Manpower development must be fostered to keep pace with industrial and other sectoral developments in the economy.
+In fact sectoral (industrial) manpower development must be deliberately embarked upon and also be made to match each sectoral need.
+The lack of sectoral/industrial manpower development inhibits national/societal development and thus a barrier to the current crusade to woo foreign investors to Nigeria, to take over our economy, which again in a way amounts to begging our former colonial over lords to come back and recolonise Nigeria and Africa because we do not have the requisite sectoral manpower.
 They will in turn repatriate substantial part of their profits home and also bring their workforce into the country, thereby in a way increase our local unemployment rate.
-These would adverse effects on our have some manpower development programme if any.
+These would have some adverse effects on our manpower development programme if any.
 The effect of this development on the other sectors of the economy apart from the industrial sector may not be profitable to Nigeria and Africa.